monospice/laravel-redis-sentinel-drivers/README.md

 contain a [standard][s-standard-config] or [package][s-package-config] config
-file that defines the Redis Sentinel connections, but rely on the package's automatic [environment-based configuration][s-env-config] to set up the cache, session, and queue services for Sentinel.
+file that defines the Redis Sentinel connections, but rely on the package's automatic [environment-based configuration][s-env-config] to set up the cache, session, queue, and broadcasting services for Sentinel.

 The package uses configuration data in this order of precedence: